michami/MBR/README.md

 **The story...**

 I walk up to the building, looking for an entrance.
 Suddenly, a door to the cellar opens up and a man crawls out.
 He's startled by my presence.
 "Are you... no, you're not one of the cult members." he says, while looking me over.
 I notice he's wearing a cult robe.
 "No, I'm not part of your cult, I'm just looking around.
 I heard some people were missing so I came here to ask some questions.", I lie.
 The man looks at me pleadingly, "Can you...
 Can you help me??
 My wife went missing a week ago.
 I was able to track her here.
 I joined the cult to try to infiltrate them, but I can't find her.
 Please, I need your help!"

+# Changing the oracle results

+Lets say you roll three 3s.
+You may be thinking, "Danger, Danger, Animal?"
+So maybe a dangerous animal is in danger, or maybe a rare animal in is grave danger of becoming extinct?

+But just remember, you can always reinterpret previous rolls.
+You could reinterpret that as 3 fire symbols, representing a forest fire, an intelligent creature with fire magic, or a large group of enemies advancing on your position.
+Mentally you might think, "Danger...
+Danger...
+Danger?
+No, not danger, fire!"

+It's easy to get in a rut with the interpretations.
+But each side of the die can mean many things, so don't forget to mix it up, and sometimes change the interpretation of previous rolls to better synergize with later rolls.

 # Final Note